 miserable and crotchety–

 to be where you are in the universe

 to hold us in the great hands of light–

 good morning, good morning, good morning.

 in happiness, in kindness.

 - Photo by Jonas Ferlin from Pexels

-- For an essay on the sun’s presence in our lives see Between Sunlight and Darkness
+- See post Between Sunlight and Darkness for an essay on the sun’s presence in our lives.

 - We in the US are the most fanatical of religious fanatics.
 187 countries and the EU have signed the Paris Agreement pledging commitment to significantly reducing “burnables”.
 The US is responsible for almost 30% of the CO2 in the atmosphere, and is the world’s 2nd largest producer of sacrificial exhaust, yet we are only 1 of 3 countries refusing to sign the Agreement (the others are those noted religious fanatics, Iran and Turkey).